Frequently Asked Questions

 For more information about tours and resources for disabled persons, please call 410-547-9000, ext.
 235.

-Childrens Amenities.
+Children's Amenities.
 Strollers are welcome in the museum.
 Most of the restrooms are equipped with baby changing stations and a limited number of strollers are available for free on a first-come, first-served basis at the Visitor Information Desk.
 For safety reasons, large diaper bags and back baby carriers must be checked in the coat room; however, frontal carriers may be used.
-When you need a break or if the kids need a place to unwind, the Family Activity Center is a kid-friendly place to play.
+When you need a break or if the kids need a place to unwind, the Family Art Center is a kid-friendly place to play.
 Nursing mothers should ask at the Visitor Information Desk for a convenient place to nurse your child.

 Still photography is permitted in the permanent collection, but video cameras, tripods, and extension cords are prohibited.
 Works of art on loan or in special exhibitions may not be photographed.
 Please review our policy on photography in the galleries.